Mygod/librootkotlinx/README.md

   for API 23-25 only.
 The owned backend deliberately drops v1's API 29+ APEX/linker-config relocation branch because modern Android app_process is not expected to live under `/data`.
 * `RootProcessBootstrap` starts from the base APK classpath, then asks the framework-created package context for the app class loader.
-That lets Android assemble split APK and native library paths through the normal package-loading path instead of duplicating `LoadedApk.makePaths(...)`.
+That lets Android assemble base app code and native library paths through the normal package-loading path instead of duplicating `LoadedApk.makePaths(...)`.
-  Since the bootstrap itself is loaded before that package class-loader handoff, consumers must package `librootkotlinx` in the base APK.
-Depending on this library only from a dynamic feature split is not supported.
+  The root side does not support code or Parcelables packaged in split APKs or dynamic feature modules.
+Consumers must package `librootkotlinx` and every `RootCommand`, `RootFlow`, `Parcelable`, exception class, and dependency that may be loaded or unparceled in the root process in the base APK.
+This includes both ordinary and isolated feature splits.

 System/root command assumptions: